tassiLuca/code-plagiarism-detector-doc/doc.md

 `PlagiarismDetector` is the component that detects similarities between two `SourceRepresentation`.
 `ComparisonStrategy` encapsulates the specific algorithm used to detect the similarities.

+`Match` represents two sections of `SourceRepresentation` that are similar.

 ```mermaid
 classDiagram
     direction BT